-At June 30, 2020 and 2019, the Organization had paid expenses related to a virtual conference that was held in July 2020 and a conference that was held in July 2019, respectively.
+At June 30, 2021 and 2020, the Organization had paid expenses related to a virtual conference that was held in July 2021 and July 2020, respectively.
 This expense was recorded as prepaid expense until such time that the conference was held at which time it was recognized as expense.